-- SDG #15 Protect, restore, and promote sustainable use of terrestrial ecosystems, sustainably manage forests, and preserve and halt degradation of biodiversity and resources of particular concern in the CNMI - By 2025 DLNR-DFW will update the State Wildlife Action Plan and continue periodic updates every ten years with data and input included from natural resource management partners at BECQ as appropriate; - CNMI Forestry will work with management partners to monitor, maintain, and restore at least 10% land cover to native and endemic forest communities by 2030; - CNMI's Department of Land and Natural Resources and Bureau of Environmental and Coastal Quality work together to ensure no net loss of limestone forest, coral reefs, sea grass, and wetlands to protect ecosystems and biodiversity and support habitat connectivity;
+SDG #15 - Protect, restore, and promote sustainable use of terrestrial ecosystems, sustainably manage forests, and preserve and halt the degradation of biodiversity and resources of particular concern in the CNMI

+- By 2025 DLNR-DFW will update the State Wildlife Action Plan and continue periodic updates every ten years with data and input included from natural resource management partners at BECQ as appropriate; - CNMI Forestry will work with management partners to monitor, maintain, and restore at least 10% land cover to native and endemic forest communities by 2030: - CNMI's Department of Land and Natural Resources and Bureau of Environmental and Coastal Quality work together to ensure no net loss of limestone forest, coral reefs, seagrass, and wetlands to protect ecosystems and biodiversity and support habitat connectivity;

-- By 2022, BECQ develops a Wildfire Management Plan that addresses planning, response and mitigation of wildfires to support efforts to reduce human induced wildfire, reduce fire risk, and restore fire-impacted sites to support healthy watersheds and communities; and by 2025 the amount of man-made wildfires is reduced by 50% in area; - By 2021, BECQ-DCRM will reconvene the Wetlands Working Group including DLNR, DPL, OPD, and members of the Natural Resources Planning Taskforce to collaborate develop, adopt, and begin implementation of a Comprehensive Wetlands Management Plan by 2025; - Led by the Bureau of Environmental and Coastal Quality, watershed management and restoration efforts will result in: - Reduction of saltwater intrusion into Saipan's freshwater lens by 20% by 2025 as measured by reduced chloride levels in CUC managed assets; - Reduction of stormwater runoff by maintaining and increasing wetland, green infrastructure, and stormwater management processes including aquifer recharge by achieving a 50% reduction in water impairment ratings for coastal waters of Saipan, Tinian, and Rota by 2030. - Reduction of stormwater runoff by maintaining and increasing wetland, green infrastructure, and stormwater management processes including aquifer recharge by achieving a 50% reduction in water impairment ratings for coastal waters of Saipan, Tinian, and Rota by 2030, and at least 30% of terrestrial resources are being effectively managed through site-specific management plans.
+- By 2030 CNMI continues progress in maintaining the amount of man-made wildfires is reduced by 50% in area from 2020 numbers: - By 2022, BECQ will develop a Wildfire Management Plan that addresses planning, response, and mitigation of wildfires to support efforts to reduce human-induced wildfire, reduce fire risk, and restore fire-impacted sites to support healthy watersheds and communities; by 2025, the amount of human-made wildfires is reduced by 50% in the area; - By 2021, BECQ-DCRM will reconvene the Wetlands Working Group including DLNR, DPL, OPD, and members of the Natural Resources Planning Taskforce to collaborate, develop, adopt, and begin implementation of a Comprehensive Wetlands Management Plan by 2025; - Led by the Bureau of Environmental and Coastal Quality, watershed management and restoration efforts will result in: - Reduction of saltwater intrusion into Saipan's freshwater lens by 20% by 2025 as measured by reduced chloride levels in CUC managed assets; - Reduction of stormwater runoff by maintaining and increasing wetland, green infrastructure, and stormwater management processes, including aquifer recharge, by achieving a 50% reduction in water impairment ratings for coastal waters of Saipan, Tinian, and Rota by 2030. - Reduction of stormwater runoff by maintaining and increasing wetland, green infrastructure, and stormwater management processes, including aquifer recharge by achieving a 50% reduction in water impairment ratings for coastal waters of Saipan, Tinian, and Rota by 2030, and at least 30% of terrestrial resources are being effectively managed through site-specific management plans.

-Nature Based Solutions and the 2030 Goals
+Nature-Based Solutions and the 2030 Goals